 Liz Watson is running for Congress because she wants to bring good jobs, affordable health care, high-quality public education, and clean energy to Indiana’s working families.
-Liz has developed strong plans concerning four key issues she feels are critical in improving the lives of Hoosier families.
+Liz has developed strong plans concerning key issues she feels are critical in improving the lives of Hoosier families.

 LIZ'S PLAN FOR GOOD JOBS

 People who work hard and play by the rules should be able to earn a good living for themselves and their families.
 They should have the freedom to pursue the American Dream of home ownership, high-quality child care, affordable college or job training, and a safe and dignified retirement.

 Indiana has the potential to deliver for hardworking families and small business owners.
 We have strong public schools and thriving career and technical education programs.
 We also have a large manufacturing sector, which is a source of good-paying, steady jobs.
 At about three percent, our unemployment rate is well below the national average.

 But our economy isn’t working the way it should: too many people are stuck with low wages while costs keep rising.
 Working people have more than doubled our nation’s productivity in the last four decades, yet their wages have barely grown.
 At the same time, CEO pay has risen by more than 900 percent.
 This isn’t good for families, and it isn’t good for our economy.
 It’s not fair that Hoosier families are struggling to keep their heads above water.
 The minimum wage has been stuck at $7.25 per hour for the past decade, which leaves families who work full-time, year-round living in poverty.
 Today, nearly 14 percent of families in our district have household incomes below the poverty line.